vormkracht10/laravel-mails/README.md

 php artisan migrate
 ```

-Add the API key of your email service provider to the `config/services.php` file in your Laravel project, currently we only support Postmark:
+Add the API key of your email service provider to the `config/services.php` file in your Laravel project, currently we only support Postmark and Mailgun:

 ```
 [